• Blog

 Inositol sustains liver health and helps detoxify carcinogens, according to Jack Joseph Challem.

-Niacin or Vitamin B3
+Niacin or B3

-Niacin or vitamin B3 is essential for mental health.
+Niacin, or vitamin B3 is essential for mental health.
 Dr. Abram Hoffer, co-developer of Orthomolecular Medicine, has relieved symptoms of schizophrenia with niacin.

 According to Wikipedia, the lack of niacin can cause nausea, anemia, headaches, and tiredness.